The Persistent Racial Disparities of Motor Vehicle Pollution

 The environmental racism that’s part of our transportation system doesn’t announce itself out loud.
 It doesn’t march down the street carrying tiki torches.

-But if you look at the outcomes of public policy over the years, the result has been systemic disadvantages for predominantly black and brown neighborhoods, be it in the form of higher pedestrian fatality fates or worse access to jobs.
+But if you look at the outcomes of public policy over the years, the result has been systemic disadvantages for predominantly black and brown neighborhoods, be it in the form of higher pedestrian fatality rates or worse access to jobs.

 Air quality expert Tim Kovach recently came across new research showing how racial and class disparities continue to linger in exposure to air pollution from cars and trucks.